rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

   expects callers to uphold in order for the code in `unsafe` blocks to function correctly.

-Most documentation comment sections don't need all of these sections, but this is a good list to check to remind you of the kinds of things that people calling your code will be interested in knowing about.
+Most documentation comment sections don’t need all of these sections, but this is a good list to check to remind you of the kinds of things that people calling your code will be interested in knowing about.